Duffy & Simon Divorce Family Lawyers

 - I am an Australian citizen by grant of Australian citizenship (citizenship certificate required).

 - I am lawfully present in Australia and intend to continue living in Australia.
 I have been living in Australia for at least the last 12 months (evidence of this is required, such as a passport showing the date of arrival at least one year prior and a valid visa).

 If you or the other party to the marriage cannot answer ‘true’ to any of these statements, you do not meet the requirements for divorce eligibility in Australia.

 Under Australian law, you can apply for divorce once the marriage has been irreversibly broken down.
 There should be no reasonable likelihood that the marriage will go on.

 In addition, you must be able to prove that you and your spouse have been separated for at least 12 months and a day.
 This can be established by each of you living in separate houses.
 But if you are still living in the same home as your partner, you can prove your break up by evidence that demonstrates clearly separate lives.
 This evidence can come from an independent party, such as a friend or family member, that testifies the separation has taken place.

 Call Duffy & Simon to Book a Consultation!

-Duffy and Simon family lawyers have helped countless people achieve their desired outcomes and provide the comfort and peace of mind with 130 years of combined experienced legal guidance.
-To discuss your requirements, please call 03 5941 1622.
+Duffy & Simon’s family lawyers have helped countless people achieve their desired outcomes, while providing comfort and peace of mind, thanks to 130 years’ of combined experience offering legal guidance.
+To discuss your situation, please call (03) 8566 9893.